 Customers > Selecting the Customer > Options > Tick the box for based in another EC member state > Update

-- Include/Exclude – by default all sales (everything of an Invoice) made to EC Customers will be included on the EC Sales List.
-You can choose to exclude certain lines by deciding on a per-nominal basis to include/exclude on the EC Sales List.
+- Sales codes to Include/Exclude – You must select which sales codes are used in the EC Sales list by deciding on a per-nominal basis to include them.
 Do this by first enabling the setting by

 Settings > VAT Settings > Ticking the box for “Let me set, on a per-nominal basis, which codes should be treated as EC sales” > Update